 ABM vs demand generation

-ABM vs demand gen is not a channel debate; it is a coverage-versus-depth decision.
+ABM vs demand gen is not a channel debate; it is a choice between covering a category and going deep on a finite list of accounts.

 Decision-shaped